The Shore similar games & best alternatives

 Game with the same Experimenting vibe

-1"Some exploration and puzzle experimentation, but mostly linear and guided gameplay."
+"Some experimentation with exploration and puzzle solving, but gameplay follows a mostly linear and guided path."

 "Some exploration and puzzle solving encourage experimentation, though gameplay is mostly linear and guided."